HeardLibrary/digital-scholarship/manage/control/github/pages.md

 ### Linking between parent, child, and sibling pages

-When creating linkes between pages on the site, it's best to use relative links.
+When creating links between pages on the site, it's best to use relative links.
 That makes the website more portable.
-Here's how to set up relative links between child pages, their parent pages, and sibling pages in the same level of the hierarchy.
-Note: the links are based on the URLs and are independent of the method used to actually create the pages.
+Here's how to set up relative links between sibling pages in the same level of the hierarchy, child pages, and their parent pages.
+Note: the links are based only on the URL structure and are independent of the method used to actually create the pages.

 **linking to child pages**